YairHalberstadt/stronginject/docs/Registration/InstanceRegistration.md

 The registration can be modified using the `options` parameter.
 See the [documentation](https://github.com/YairHalberstadt/stronginject/wiki/Registration#options) for more details.

 This allows you to register the instance as more than just the type of the the field/property.
-In particular it is possible to register the instance as it's:
+In particular it is possible to register the instance as its:

 1. Base classes
 2. Interfaces